LP-CDF/AMi_Image_Analysis/README.md

 Download the latest released version and decompress it or clone this repository with git clone https://github.com/LP-CDF/AMi_Image_Analysis AMi_Image_Analysis.
+A dockerfile is also included if you want to install as a Docker container.
 Then follow the instructions in INSTALL.txt

 Dependencies: